Ultra Unification: Logic to Ultra Unification

-We name the combination of the above anomaly matching scenarios, including the standard lore (right-handed neutrinos in \ref{1Standard}) and the new proposals (all enlisted in \ref{2Proposals}) beyond the SM and the GUT, as the {\bf Ultra Unification}.
-Although introducing additional CFTs (Scenario \ref{Z4XbreakTQFT}) to match the anomaly is equally fascinating, we instead mostly focus on introducing the gapped Topological Sector due to high-energy physics phenomenology (HEP-PH) constraints (see a summary in \cite{JW2006.16996}).
-A central theme of Ultra Unification suggesting a new HEP frontier is that \be \text{{\bf Ultra Unification}: HEP-PH provides {\bf Gapped Extended Objects beyond Particle Physics}. } \quad \ee Some more comments: \\ $\bullet$ These gapped extended objects (of 1d, 2d, 3d, $\dots$) are formulated mathematically in terms of \emph{gapped} TQFT extended operators (1d line, 2d surface, 3d brane, etc., topological operators), beyond the 0d particles.\\ $\bullet$ These extended operators are heavy in the sense that they sit at the energy scale above the TQFT energy gap $\Delta_{\rm TQFT}$ (so at or above the scale of $E_{\text{excited}}$ in \eq{eq:DeltaTQFT}).\\ $\bullet$ These extended operators are heavy in the sense that they have Topological mass and they can interact with dynamical gravity.
-So these gapped extended objects may be the Dark Matter candidate. \\ $\bullet$ There are fractionalized anyonic excitations at the open ends of 1d line, 2d surface, 3d brane, etc., topological operators.
-In other words, the anyonic particle 1d worldline is the 1d line topological operator.
+We name the combination of the above anomaly {cancellation} scenarios, including the standard lore (right-handed neutrinos in Scenario \ref{1Standard}) and the new proposals (all enlisted in Scenario \ref{2Proposals}) beyond the SM and the GUT, as the {\bf Ultra Unification}.
+Although introducing additional CFTs (\cred{Scenario \ref{Z4XCFT}}) to cancel the anomaly is equally fascinating, we instead mostly focus on introducing the gapped Topological Phase Sector due to high-energy physics phenomenology (HEP-PH) constraints (see a summary in \cite{JW2006.16996}).
+A central theme of Ultra Unification suggesting a new HEP frontier is that \bea \text{{\bf Ultra Unification}: HEP-PH provides {\bf Gapped Extended Objects}}\cr \quad \text{or {\bf Gapless Conformal Objects} {beyond Particle Physics}.} \eea Some more comments: \\ $\bullet$ These gapped extended objects (of 1d, 2d, 3d, $\dots$) are formulated mathematically in terms of \emph{gapped} TQFT extended operators (1d line, 2d surface, 3d brane, etc., topological operators), beyond the 0d particles.\\ $\bullet$ These extended operators are heavy in the sense that they sit at the energy scale above the TQFT energy gap $\Delta_{\rm TQFT}$ (so at or above the scale of $E_{\text{excited}}$ in \eq{eq:DeltaTQFT}).\\ $\bullet$ These extended operators are heavy in the sense that they have Topological mass and they can interact with dynamical gravity.
+So these gapped extended objects may be the Dark Matter candidate.
+If the $\Delta_{\rm TQFT}$ is large, then the gapped extended objects are {\bf heavy Dark Matter} candidates, in contrast the gapless conformal objects are {\bf light Dark Matter} candidates.\\ $\bullet$ There are fractionalized anyonic excitations at the open ends of topological operators (1d line, 2d surface, 3d brane, etc.).
+In other words, the particle 1d worldline is the 1d line topological operator.
 The anyonic string 2d worldsheet is the 2d surface topological operator.\footnote{Of course we know that in above 3d spacetime (such as 4d and 5d that we concern), a 0d particle by itself can only have bosonic or fermionic statistics.
 A 0d particle does not have fractional or anyonic statistics \cite{Wilczek1990BookFractionalstatisticsanyonsuperconductivity} in above 3d spacetime.
 However, 1d worldine and 2d worldsheet can be linked in 4d.
 Triple and quadruple 2d worldsheets can be linked in 4d, etc (See \cite{WangLevin1403.7437, Jiang1404.1062, Wang1404.7854} and \cite{CWangMLevin1412.1781, Putrov2016qdo1612.09298PWY, 1602.05951WWY, Wang2019diz1901.11537}).
 These give rise to ``anyonic statistics'' to multi excitations of gapped particles or gapped strings in a 4d spacetime and above. }